tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/index.md

 # Time Series Insights API

 Use the operations described in this REST API to query data in Azure Time Series Insights environments.
-All task operations in this REST API conform to the HTTP/1.1 protocol specification.
+All operations in the API conform to the HTTP/1.1 protocol specification.
 You must ensure that requests made to these resources are secure and contain an [Authorization header](/rest/api/#create-the-request).